hmrc/ios-components/README.md

 We use [SwiftLint](https://github.com/realm/SwiftLint) to enforce Swift style and conventions.
 Our custom rules can be found in our [.swiftlint.yml](https://github.com/hmrc/ios-components/blob/master/.swiftlint.yml).

-### Swift Package Manager

-We use SPM within this project and also as a way to distribute this library.

 ### Using Android?
 We have an android version of this library available [here](https://github.com/hmrc/android-components/)